-- You are entitled to assistance at all stages of your journey, right from the point of booking your ticket. - The special assistance must be provided free of charge. - You should request assistance at least 48 hours before you travel to ensure all assistance needed, including any relevant equipment, is available. - An airline can only refuse a booking if the size of the plane or its doors prevents a person from boarding, or for safety reasons, for example, if a passenger who intends to travel alone is unable to fasten or unfasten their seatbelt unaided.
+- You are entitled to assistance free of charge at all stages of your journey, right from the point of booking your ticket; - You should request assistance at least 48 hours before you travel to ensure all assistance needed, including any relevant equipment, is available.
+However the airline is still required to provide assistance if this isn't requested in advance but specialist equipment may not be available; - An airline can only refuse a booking if the size of the plane or its doors prevents a person from boarding, or for safety reasons.

-Types of assistance include:
+Types of assistance include

-- Help points in arrival areas, including terminal entrances, car parks, bus and rail stops so passengers can call for assistance; - Help with checking-in; - Passengers can request for security screening to be carried out in a private area out of view of other passengers. - Help using flight information screens; - Help getting around the airport; - Help boarding the plane, on-board the plane, disembarking; and - At your destination airport -help to retrieve your baggage, through immigration and custom procedures and to a designated point such as the airport car park, airport train or bus station or a connecting flight.
+- Help points in arrival areas, including terminal entrances, car parks, bus and rail stops so passengers can call for assistance; - Help with checking-in, using information screens and getting around the airport; - Passengers can request for security screening to be carried out in a private area out of view of other passengers; - Help boarding the plane, on-board the plane, disembarking; and - At your destination airport help to retrieve your baggage, through immigration and custom procedures and to a designated point such as the airport; car park, train or bus station or a connecting flight.